-A range of tumour standards have been developed by health sector working groups and patient representatives led by the four regional cancer networks that were set up to facilitate the implementation of the New Zealand Cancer Control Action Plan 2005-2010.3 The first were the 2011 service provision standards for lung cancer patients.4 These were followed in 2013 by provisional tumour standards for breast, bowel, head and neck, lymphoma, melanoma, myeloma, gynaecological, sarcoma, thyroid and upper gastrointestinal cancers.5
+A range of tumour standards were developed by health sector working groups and patient representatives led by the four regional cancer networks that were set up to facilitate the implementation of the New Zealand Cancer Control Action Plan 2005-2010.
+The first were the 2011 service provision standards for lung cancer patients.
+These were followed in 2013 by provisional tumour standards for breast, bowel, head and neck, lymphoma, melanoma, myeloma, gynaecological, sarcoma, thyroid and upper gastrointestinal cancers.

-In early 2019, the National Melanoma Working Group NMWG was convened to update the melanoma quality statements.
-The NMWG has reviewed the melanoma-specific sections of the provisional melanoma standards and updated these based on current evidence and best practice or, where evidence has not been available, through expert opinion, which was arrived at by consensus.
+In early 2019, the National Melanoma Working Group (NMWG) was convened to update the Standards of Service Provision for Melanoma Patients in New Zealand - Provisional.
+The NMWG reviewed the melanoma-specific sections of the provisional melanoma standards and updated these based on current evidence and best practice or, where evidence has not been available, through expert opinion, which was arrived at by consensus.
+The final document was released on the MelNet website in November 2021 and formally launched at the New Zealand Melanoma Summit in February 2022.